ToolMATH: A Diagnostic Benchmark for Long-Horizon Tool Use under Systematic Tool-Catalog Constraints: The Dataset

 \subsection{Overview}

-\paragraph{Dataset definitions.} We define \ToolMATH as a collection of tool-grounded problem instances, where each instance is a pair $(p,\mathcal{S}(p))$ consisting of a MATH problem $p$ and a tool environment $\mathcal{S}(p)$ exposed to the model.

-\paragraph{Tool specification.} \ToolMATH is derived from the MATH dataset \cite{hendrycks2021math}.
-Each tool is defined by: (i) a \emph{name} (Python function name), (ii) a \emph{natural-language description} specifying semantics and parameters, (iii) a typed \emph{input schema}, (iv) a deterministic \emph{Python implementation}, and (v) metadata linking it to source problems and solution steps.

-We construct extra raw tools from MATH solution steps, then validate them to form the final evaluation set.
-After validation, the main benchmark \ToolMATH contains $12{,}369$ tools and $7{,}699$ questions.
+\paragraph{Dataset and tool definitions.} We define \ToolMATH as a collection of tool-grounded problem instances, where each instance is a pair $(p,\mathcal{S}(p))$ consisting of a MATH problem $p$ and a tool environment $\mathcal{S}(p)$ exposed to the model.
+Derived from the MATH dataset \citep{hendrycks2021math}, each tool within this environment is explicitly defined by: (i) a \emph{name} (Python function name), (ii) a \emph{natural-language description} specifying semantics and parameters, (iii) a typed \emph{input schema}, (iv) a deterministic \emph{Python implementation}, and (v) metadata linking it to source problems and solution steps.
+We extract raw tools from MATH solution steps and validate them to form the final evaluation set, which comprises $12{,}369$ tools and $7{,}699$ questions.